Achieve Missing Coverage in Referenced Model

 To view active results for missing coverage test cases, click Results Summary.
 The Results Summary window opens with the missing coverage analysis results.
 For more information on active results, see Review Analysis Results.
 The missing coverage test cases data is stored in a MAT-file that contains a structure named

 sldvData.
-For more information see, Contents of sldvData Structure.
+For more information see, Generate sldvData Structure.

 Missing Coverage analysis is a user interface-based workflow.
 Command-line functions are not available for Missing Coverage analysis.